PraddyumnYadav/Classification_MNIST/README.md

 ```
 pip install -r requirements.txt
 ```
-- Now You Are Ready for Running This Projet on Your Loacal Machine.
+- Now You Are Ready for Running This Projet on Your Local Machine.
 ## Thank You